christofranz/komoot-vis/README.md

 4. [Licensing, Authors and Acknowledgements](#licensing)

 ## About komoot-vis<a name="about"></a>
 This application allows you to query your tour data from komoot and index it with Elasticsearch for a subsequent visualization in Kibana.
 Query results from Komoot-Api contain much meta data as the tour type, duration, distance and the coordinates.
 Afterwards you can use this data to create your own dashboard in Kibana.
-See <a href="https://www.elastic.co/guide/en/kibana/current/docker.html">https://medium.com/@franzke.christoph/create-your-own-komoot-dashboard-6a0cd35ab89</a> for more details how to do this.
+See <a href="https://www.elastic.co/guide/en/kibana/current/docker.html">Create your own Komoot Dashboard!</a> for more details how to do this.

 ## Installation and Instructions<a name="installation"></a>
 The python scripts and jupyter notebooks requires certain packages to be installed.
 All dependencies can be installed with python3 and the requirements.txt into a virtual environment via